 In order to strengthen the implementation of trustworthy and explainable AI as enabling technology for preventive health and circular society, we will facilitate partnerships with the two respective institutes of EWUU – the Institute for Preventive Health and the Institute for Circular Society – to make sure that AI is applied in these domains in alignment with their research goals.

 The core research theme is AI as enabling technology that revolutionizes the way we do science: Scientific discovery through trustworthy AI.
-The other main themes are the two societal impact domains that connect with Preventive Health and Circular Society.
+The other main themes are the two societal impact domains (smart health and prevention) that connect with Preventive Health and Circular Society.

 Impact